 Introduction

-Accurate patient risk information is a guiding principle of medical decision-making.
-Patient risk summaries support decision-making by estimating the chances of developing a disease or health condition [ref] or experiencing a future event based on an individual’s current health [ref].
+Accurate patient risk information is critical for medical decision-making.
+Patient risk summaries support decision-making by estimating the chances of developing a disease or health condition [ref], or experiencing a future event based on an individual’s current health status [ref].
 For instance, early knowledge of an individual’s increased risk of heart disease may prompt preventative measures to delay or reduce the likelihood of onset [ref].
 Conversely, identifying patients at low risk of cancer recurrence may help prioritize high-cost interventions to improve prognosis for vulnerable patients [ref].

 Routinely collected data, including demographics, medical history, and clinical test results, are often used to infer patient risk.
 As advances in health technology add to the volume and variety of data available, advances in quantitative methods are also needed to transform these data into reliable and interpretable outputs.
 Clinical prediction models offer a general framework for risk estimation based on multiple data sources.
 When successfully validated and implemented, clinical prediction models have the potential to progress the shift from evidence-based to personalized medicine [ref].